scholaempirica/reschola/README.md

 )
 ```

-`r-universe` is kindly building and hosting compiled binaries of
+`r-universe` is kindly building and hosting compiled binaries of the
-*development versions* for Windows and MacOS, so you can proceed with a
+current *development versions* for Windows and MacOS, so you can proceed
-standard call with `r-universe` repository specified:
+with a standard call with `r-universe` repository specified:

 ``` r
 install.packages("reschola", repos = "https://scholaempirica.r-universe.dev")
 ```

-And last but not least, the current *development* version can be
+This could be done with `remotes` as well, by ommiting the `ref`
-installed with:
+argument:

 ``` r
 remotes::install_github("scholaempirica/reschola", build_vignettes = TRUE)